TheRestartProject/OpenRepairDataStandard/README.md

 ## Background

 At The Restart Project we have been organising community repair events around the UK and supporting their replication internationally over the past four years.
 From these events we have been building a repository of data on fixes and repairability, and on the positive social and environmental impacts of repairing devices.
-See https://therestartproject.org/faq/ and https://therestartproject.org/impact/ for more information on our work on this so far.
+See https://therestartproject.org/fixometer/ for more information on our work on this so far.

 For our community repair events we have been using a purpose-built web application to collect our data.
 The source code for this application is available at: https://github.com/TheRestartProject/Fixometer